Key takeaways:

 3. Fixed Income Funds

-While the total return potential of fixed income funds is lower than equity funds, the risk assumed is generally lower.
+While the total return potential of fixed income funds is lower than equity funds, the risk assumed is also generally lower.

 Typical investment objective: Regular income